 Feb.
 25, 1919 – During World War I, Army Pvt.
 John C. Sawyer of Roy (present-day Frisco City, Ala.) “died from disease.”

 Feb.
-25, 1919 – Baseball Hall of Fame outfielder Monte Irvin was born in Haleburg, Ala. in Henry County near Dothan.
+25, 1919 – National Baseball Hall of Fame outfielder Monte Irvin was born in Haleburg, Ala. in Henry County near Dothan.
 He grew up in Orange, N.J. and went on to play for the New York Giants and the Chicago Cubs.
 He was inducted into the Hall of Fame in 1973.

 Feb.
 25, 1930 – In Lovecraftian fiction, all of the inhabitants of Stillwater, Manitoba disappeared and only one body from the town was ever found.
 The town first appeared in 1933’s “The Thing That Walked on the Wind” by August Derleth.